A Cram\'er-von Mises Approach to Incentivizing Truthful Data Sharing: A Prior Agnostic Mechanism

 \emph{$\varepsilon$-Approximate Truthfulness:} All agents submitting truthfully ($\subfunci=\identity$), is an $\varepsilon$-approximate Nash equilibrium.
 In the Bayesian setting this means \( \forall i\in[\numagents], \forall\subfunci\in\subfuncspace \)

 In the frequentist setting this means \( \forall i\in[\numagents], \forall\subfunci\in\subfuncspace \)

 Algorithm~\ref{alg:prior-free-general-cvms} requires a similar non-degeneracy condition for MIB.
 In the Bayesian setting, the same condition given in Theorem~\ref{thm:general-cvms-properties} suffices.
-In the frequentist setting, we require that the class of distributions $\freqclass$ is not solely comprised of degenerate distributions.
+In the frequentist setting, we require that the class of distributions $\freqclass$ is not solely comprised of distributions for which all of the feature map induced distributions are degenerate.
 The following theorem summarizes the main properties of Algorithm~\ref{alg:prior-free-general-cvms}.
-We see that as the total amount of data increases, the approimate truthfulness parameter vanishes provided that the datasets $\initdata\cup\suppcleandatai$ and $\cleandata$ are balanced.
+We see that as the total amount of data increases, the approimate truthfulness parameter vanishes provided that the datasets $(\initdatai,\suppcleandatai)$ and $\cleandatai$ are balanced.

 \begin{restatable}{theorem}{PriorFreeGeneralCvmsProperties} The mechanism in Algorithm~\ref{alg:prior-free-general-cvms} is \( \frac{1}{4} \rbr{ \frac{1}{ \abr{\initdatai} + \abr{\suppcleandatai} } + \frac{1}{\abr{\cleandatai}} } \)-approximately truthful in both the Bayesian and frequentist settings.
-Moreover, if there is a feature $\featind\in[\numfeat]$, for which $\bayesprior$ is not degenerate, then Algorithm~\ref{alg:general-cvms} satisfies MIB in the Bayesian setting.
-If it is not the case that $\freqclass\subseteq\cbr{\delta_x : x\in \dataspace}$ then Algorithm~\ref{alg:general-cvms} satisfies MIB in the frequentist setting. \end{restatable}
+Moreover, if there is a feature $\featind\in[\numfeat]$, for which $\bayesprior$ is not degenerate, then Algorithm~\ref{alg:prior-free-general-cvms} satisfies MIB in the Bayesian setting.
+If it is not the case that \( \freqclass \subseteq \cbr{ \datadist\in\classdists : \forall \featind\in\sbr{\numfeat}, \datadist\circ\rbr{\featmapl}^{-1} \in \delta_x, x\in\RR } \) then Algorithm~\ref{alg:prior-free-general-cvms} satisfies MIB in the frequentist setting. \end{restatable}

-Proposition~\ref{prop:prior-free-general-alg-exp-test-bounds} (Appendix~\ref{app:prior-free-results-proofs}), gives, for both the Bayesian and frequentist settings, bounds on how an agent's expected loss decreases with the amount of data they submit, assuming all agents are truthful.
+Proposition~\ref{prop:prior-free-general-alg-exp-test-bounds} (Appendix~\ref{app:prior-free-results-proofs}) gives, for both the Bayesian and frequentist settings, bounds on how an agent's expected loss decreases with the amount of data they submit, assuming all agents are truthful.
+Moreover, when the pushforward $\datadistl=\datadist\circ\rbr{\featmapl}^{-1}$ is a.s. continuous $\forall \featind\in[\numfeat]$, this proposition provides an exact expression for the expected loss in both the Bayesian and frequentist settings.